napassorn29/closeloop_manipulator_toolbox/README.md

 - #### *plot_boundary5(res) --> figure of avaliable workspace in input domain*:
   Return figure that represent avaliable pair of input that the close-loop kinematic chain can approach and not break the chain.
-  - res: resolution of q of input joint.
+  - res: rotate resolution of input joint.

-- #### *ik(T_desired, outputJoint, mode, tol, method) --> The angle of the input joint*:
+- #### *ik(T_desired, outputJoint, mode, tol, method) --> The configuration angle of the input joint*:
   Return The angle of the input joint when determining the desired output joint position in the radian unit.
-  - T_desired: Position of desired output joint
+  - T_desired: list of output joint position that desired in x-y plane
-  - method: numerical (Choose q that matched minimize error), geometrical (Use geometric and trigonometry to find q)
+  - method: numerical (Choose q that matched the minimize error), geometrical (Use geometric and trigonometry to find q)
   - mode: In numerical method can choose positive, negative.
           In geometrical method can choose positive (++), negative (--), (+-), (-+)

   ![image](https://github.com/napassorn29/closeloop_manipulator_toolbox/assets/122891621/96826b99-8b0e-4434-8a67-0c1d53d54b69)

   - tol: tolerance or error that the user can accept.
-  -

 - #### *plot(q, mode) --> Plot bar linkage*:
   Plot bar linkage of the input bar and joint including the angle at the user defined in order to display the image
   - q: The input angle of the input joint (between Fixlink and Inputlink), the 4-bar linkage has 1 input angle and the 5-bar linkage has 2 input angle.